su8/charcodex/README.md

 # charcodex
-Return the char code in given string
+Return the char code in given string at certain index position

 # Usage